 If the data subject wishes to exercise the right to withdraw consent, he or she may, at any time, contact any employee of the controller.

 Cookies and right to object to direct advertising

-If users do not wish cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
+If users do not want cookies to be stored on their computer, they are asked to deactivate the corresponding option in the system settings of their browser.
 Stored cookies can be deleted in the system settings of the browser.
 The exclusion of cookies can lead to functional restrictions of this online offer.

-The data processed by us will be deleted in accordance with the statutory provisions or their processing will be restricted.
-Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as they are no longer required for their intended purpose and there are no legal obligations to retain them.
+The data processed by us will be deleted or restricted in its processing in accordance with the legal requirements.
+Unless expressly stated within the scope of this data protection declaration, the data stored by us will be deleted as soon as it is no longer required for its intended purpose and the deletion does not conflict with any statutory retention obligations.

-Additionally we process
+In addition, we process

-- Payment data (e.g., bank details, payment history)
+Payment data (e.g., bank details, payment history)

-by our customers, interested parties and business partners for the purpose of providing contractual services, service and customer care, marketing, advertising and market research.
+of our customers, interested parties and business partners for the purpose of providing contractual services, service and customer care, marketing, advertising and market research.

-We process the data of our customers within the scope of our contractual and pre-contractual services, which include conceptual and strategic consulting, campaign planning or maintenance, implementation of campaigns and projects, as well as consulting services.
+We process the data of our customers within the scope of our contractual and pre-contractual services, which include conceptual and strategic consulting, campaign planning or maintenance, implementation of campaigns and projects as well as consulting services.

 Administration, financial accounting, office organisation, contact management